MarrakechFOR LESS Get the Premium Guide

 SIM card (2GB data)MAD 30–50

 Budget data verified April 2026.
-Prices are real-world estimates from visitor experiences and vendor quotes.
-Always check current prices before booking.
+Real-world estimates from visitor experiences and vendor quotes.

-Getting around Marrakech — from MAD 4 buses to MAD 600 car rentals.
+From MAD 4 buses to MAD 600 car rentals — what to pay and how.

 Petite Taxi